 Right-clicking on a node shows the following dialog, which offers multiple options allowing you to edit/rename, insert, or delete nodes.

 Remember to save when your changes are complete.
-Note that each OBS area on page has its own Save button.

 Advanced Node Functionality

 The Key, Area, Active and Locked columns allow node specific system behavior supporting advanced client needs: